-My Neighbors the Yamadas is a film produced by Studio Ghibli that is based on the manga Nono-chan by Hisaichi Ishii and directed by Isao Takahata, and it was released to Japanese theaters on July 17, 1999.
+My Neighbors the Yamadas is a film produced by Studio Ghibli that is based on the manga Nono-chan by Hisaichi Ishii.
+Tt was released to Japanese theaters on July 17, 1999.
+My Neighbors the Yamadas also has the distinction as being the first completely digital film released by Studio Ghibli.
+Disney has the U.S. distribution rights to the film, and the company released it on DVD in August 2005.

 My Neighbors the Yamadas